 By Zane Miller

-On Wednesday, November 2nd, 2016, the Chicago Cubs defeated the Cleveland Indians at Progressive Field in Cleveland to win the 112th World Series four games to three.
-It was the third (and, as of this writing, most recent) World Series championship for the Cubs franchise to break a 108-year long championship drought, as well as the seventh that was won in Ohio.
+On Wednesday, November 1st, 2017, the Houston Astros defeated the Los Angeles Dodgers at Dodger Stadium in Los Angeles to win the 113th World Series four games to three.
+It was the first (and, as of this writing, most recent) World Series championship for the Astros franchise, as well as the 11th that was won in California.
 These are the top five players that I felt most stood out during the series.

-Tomlin earned player of the game honors in game three, pitching four and two-thirds innings while allowing no earned runs on two hits and one walk as the Indians won it 1-0.
+Hill got player of the game honors in game six, going four and two thirds innings while allowing only one earned run on four hits and a walk as the Dodgers got the 3-1 victory.

 Players of the Game Breakdown: